apposed/jaunch/issues.md

 ### All OSes

-**Config file organization:** Right now, there are several files that must be in the `jaunch` subfolder of the application base directory, including `jaunch.exe`, `jaunch.toml`, `[app].toml`, and `Props.class`.
-It would be nice if the C code were a bit more flexible about where to find the `jaunch` configurator executable.
-The plan is to make the native launcher loop over a few options including `jaunch`, `.jaunch`, and `.config/jaunch`, which will make it easier to customize these places in the C code.

 **Friendly error dialog when Java not found:** The ImageJ Launcher has logic to display error dialog boxes on Windows with `FormatMessage` and `MessageBox`, including handling of `GetLastError()` codes.
 Jaunch has the beginnings of such